 Our methodology combines elements of neuroscience with geometry.
 Using spatial intervals based on neuron firings when we walk, it measures complexity by decomposing the spatial configuration of movement surfaces into convex shape and linear shape intervals to form functional distance networks based on real or symbolic barriers, borders and direction changes.
 These can then be linked to vertical patterns such as façades.
 This methodology is available for licensing to selected organizations.

 These two simple layouts could be parts of an office or a street system.
-They show two kinds of intervals, convex based on borders and lineal intervals based on moving forward.
+They show two kinds of intervals, convex based on borders and lineal intervals based on seeing and moving forward.
 Linking the intervals makes networks that can be visually compared and analyzed with simple mathematics. see publication

 Two specialty malls, each about 300,000 SF leasable area.